 * If you decide to get a juice machine you need to know that the average juicer is only capable of juicing things that are big and juicy like Apples and Oranges, and it will not be powerful enough to juice thin leaves like spinach and kale.
 So you would need to purchase a special juice machine if you are wanting to juice leaves.
 However, you can still make "Cucumber Juice" and "Celery Juice" (which are actually 2 of my favorite green juices) in a regular juice machine because of how big and juicy cucumbers and celery are.

 Most people actually enjoy eating salads, but the problem is that the salad dressings that they pour on top of them have dairy and a lot of other unhealthy ingredients in them which causes the salads to no longer really be "healthy".

-Learning how to make your own salad dressings at home with healthy ingredients is so easy these days thanks to all of the wonderful people who are sharing healthy salad dressing recipes on YouTube
+Learning how to make your own healthy salad dressings at home is so easy these days thanks to all of the wonderful people who are sharing healthy salad dressing recipes on YouTube

 3. GREEN SMOOTHIES

 Greens actually combine very well with sweet fruits, so if you have a blender you can take green vegetables such as Spinach, Celery, and Kale and blend them together with sweet fruits such as Bananas, Mangoes, and Berries, and what will happen is the sweetness of the fruit will overpower the taste of the vegetables, so you won't really taste the vegetables but you will still be getting them in your diet.